 Qassim University and King Salman International Center for the Arabic Language organize the "Arabic Language and Strengthening Saudi National Identity" conference

-The conference is a scientific platform to discuss the relationship between language and identity in the modern Saudi context, highlighting the vital role played by the Arabic language in building national belonging, strengthening societal cohesion, and consolidating cultural values.
-It highlights the challenges facing this role in light of rapid changes, and reviews local and international experiences and initiatives that contribute to supporting the Arabic language and linking it to public policies, institutions, and society.
+The conference is considered a scientific platform for discussing the relationship between language and identity in the modern Saudi context, and highlighting the vital role played by the Arabic language in building national belonging, strengthening social cohesion, and consolidating cultural values.
+It sheds light on the challenges facing this role in light of rapid changes, and reviews local and international experiences and initiatives that contribute to supporting the Arabic language, and linking it to public policies, institutions, and society.

-The conference will discuss a number of topics in three main scientific themes: The first axis discusses the role of governmental and non-governmental organizations in empowering the Arabic language through policies, legislation, and supportive initiatives.
-The second axis deals with linguistic security and threats to empowerment, with a focus on the impact of media, education and society in preserving the classical language and confronting hybrid languages.
-The third theme focuses on the role of language in strengthening national identity by presenting international models and comparative experiences, in addition to the Saudi experience.
+The conference is scheduled to discuss a range of topics across three main scientific themes: Theme 1 will discuss the role of governmental and non-governmental actors in empowering the Arabic language through policies, legislation, and supportive initiatives.
+Theme 2 will address linguistic security and the threats to empowerment, with a focus on the impact of media, education, and society in preserving Standard Arabic and confronting hybrid languages.
+Theme 3 will focus on the role of language in strengthening national identity, by presenting international models and comparative experiences, in addition to the Saudi experience.

-This conference highlights the pivotal role of Qassim University in serving the Arabic language in teaching and research, through specialized academic programs and scientific initiatives that contribute to the development of linguistic studies and the consolidation of national identity.
-It also embodies the commitment of the King Salman International Council for the Arabic Language to activate the role of language in building the human being, expand the scope of institutional work related to identity, and deepen the citizen's connection to his language and culture; in support of cultural development goals, and enhance the status of the Arabic language in the life of society.
+This conference highlights the pivotal role of Qassim University in serving the Arabic language through teaching and research, with specialized academic programs and scientific initiatives that contribute to the development of linguistic studies and the consolidation of national identity.
+It also embodies the commitment of the King Salman Global Academy for the Arabic Language to activating the role of the language in human development, expanding institutional work related to identity, and deepening citizens' connection to their language and culture, in support of cultural development goals and in enhancement of the status of the Arabic language in societal life.

 Cookies